veenayagam/banglore_home_prices/README.md

 ## Model Building
-The data has been splited into train size of 80% and test size of 20% respectively.
+The data has been split into train size of 80% and test size of 20% respectively.

 Three different models have been implemented and evaluated with different parameters.
 Below are the different models: